Teaching New Students

 It is also very important not to teach more than 5 sight words.
 40L's sight word page explains how to teach all but 2 of the most 220 most commonly taught sight words.
 40L's volunteers have tutored several Kindergarten students who needed help because they were exposed to too many sight words in their phonics program.

 Teaching your student to write as neatly as possible for their age helps them remember each letter's shape and learn it in a physical way instead of just the visual learning of reading.
 Have them write out their own name and the simple words they have learned so far.
 This also helps reinforce the shape and sound of each letter in the brain as they actively write the letters.
-Free handwriting sheets are available online at handwriting for kids.
+Free handwriting ideas are available online at Don Potter's education page.

 A good book for young students is "Phonics Pathways" by Dolores Hiskes.
 An easy, free method is Blend Phonics, available from Don Potter.
 A classic method was deleloped by one of our country's finest 1782, used widely in the 1700's and 1800's, yet still remains valuable today: The American Spelling Book, also available free from Don Potter.
 It can be used for teaching both phonics and spelling.
 It can be used for children as young as four or five, and is an excellent, time tested method.
 If you want your child to be a contender for a spelling bee as well as a good reader, this is the method of choice.